millosolomillo/node-red-contrib-lasertag/README.md

 - Weapons system:
   - Damage of each weapon.
   - Active weapon.
+  - Type of weapon available for use or not.
   - Silencer? ("Picked up" in a clumn maybe and maybe only temporary or for a fixed amount of bullets).
   - Magazine size before reload for each weapon.
   - Max capacity of bullets for each weapon.
   - Weapons blocked?
 Can be programmed in this flow or also in player.
   - Automatic, semiautomatic.
   - Rate of firing (rate in automatic and cooldown in semiautomatic).
+- 2 Approaches for life points change: Either the amount of life (+ or -) is sent over IR, either only the code for the weapon or medkit.

 - General for everybody: